frokexec/ku-cpe-notes/Operating Systems/3 Processes/3 Processes.md

 ### Process Scheduling

-**Process scheduler** selects among available processes for next execution on CPU core Goal is to maximize CPU use, quickly switch processes ibti CPU core
+**Process scheduler** selects among available processes for next execution on CPU core Goal is to maximize CPU use, quickly switch processes on CPU core

 - **Ready queue** - ready to execute
 - **Wait queues** - waiting for an event